2dv609/WinnerDrinks/README.md

 ### Notes on running the app locally for development
 Make sure Docker is running on your computer.
-Run `npm install` in both the server and client directory.
+Run `npm install` in both the server and client directory and create a server/.env
 Then...

 ```